MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/dependent-drop-down-lists.md

     `Distinct(Locations, Location)`

-1. (optional) While holding down the Alt key, select an option in **ddLocation**, and confirm that the list shows the three locations.
+1. (optional) While holding down the Alt key, open **ddLocation**, and confirm that the list shows the three locations.

 ## Configure the departments